Hashi-RedHat-APJ-Collab/platform-aap/README.md

 # platform-aap

 ## This repo is dependent on AAP containerized packer build
+This project expects an "ami_id" from the output of "demo-packer-aap" project.

 ## ⚠️ ACME + Route 53 DNS Challenge: Region Requirement